evanq123/PushStocks/README.md

-# PushStocks & PushCrypto v2.0 alpha
+# PushStocks v2.0 release

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

 **PushStocks** is a mobile notification python script developed by Evan Quach that uses PushBullet to send a message when a stock's quote has met a specified price. *This is a self-hosted script*
-Now with cryptocurrency as well!.
+Now with cryptocurrency as well.

 # Requirements:
 * [Python3](https://www.python.org)